-But, in an oven (convection or convention), the cookware is enclosed within an air-tight system.
-Thus, the whole enclosed system temperature increases at that level.
+But, in an oven (convection or convention), the pots or the pans are enclosed within an air-tight system.
+As a result, the whole enclosed system temperature increases at that level.
 That’s why slightly overheating can ruin your pans or pots completely.

 That’s why the oven-safe temperature is always lesser than the stovetop thermal safe temperature.